-The on-road skills test takes about 90 minutes.
-You'll be evaluated based on your pretrip inspection of the vehicle, your road (driving) test, and your ability to execute basic maneuvers like backing up.
+During the on-road skills test, you'll be evaluated based on your pre-trip inspection of the vehicle, your road (driving) test, and your ability to execute basic maneuvers like backing up.
 You'll need to provide the vehicle, and it must be the same class as you are being licensed for.
 Test scores are valid for one year from the date of the test.

 While you might be able to pass the knowledge test simply by studying the manual, you'll need professional driver training to do well on the skills test.